NyaaPantsu/nyaa/README.md

 in the project's directory as nyaa.db.
 Then, follow these steps to build and run the application.

+Windows Users If you get `"standard_init_linux.go:178: exec user process caused "no such file or directory"` download [dos2unix](https://sourceforge.net/projects/dos2unix/files/latest/download) and run "dos2unix.exe" on the /deploy/init.sh to convert CR+LF to LF.

 ```sh
 # Make sure the project is in here $GOPATH/src/github.com/ewhal/nyaa
 $ cd deploy/